In today’s gospel account, chosen because of the feast of St Paul’s conversion, we read:

 Iesous – Jesus Christos – Messiah or Anointed One Theos – God Hyios – Son Soter – Savior.

 Jesus Christ is the Son of God our Savior.

-The dynamic truth of these five words are profoundly transformative if we truly believe them.
+The dynamic truth of these five words is profoundly transformative if we truly believe them.
 What we need to ask ourselves is, do we believe this statement to be true?
 If we do, how can we stop ourselves from smiling, from dancing, from sharing that Jesus is truly who he said he is!

-Picture: The mosaic of Jesus Christ the Pantocrator, Ruler of the Universe at Hagia Sophia, in Istanbul, Turkey.
+Picture: The mosaic of Jesus Christ the Pantocrator, Ruler of the Universe, at Hagia Sophia, in Istanbul, Turkey.